soundpress/RulesOfNYC/docs/c19/index.rst

 (d) No revocable consent shall be granted by the Department if the application for such consent has been disapproved pursuant to ULURP.
 A revocable consent may be granted by the Department if the application for such consent has been approved pursuant to ULURP or if DCP determines the proposed improvement has no land use impacts.

-(e) The Department shall submit to DCP for review any petition for a renewal or amendment for an improvement listed in 34 RCNY § 7-04(a) of these rules where:
+(e) The Department shall submit to DCP for review any petition for a renewal or amendment for an improvement listed in 34 RCNY § 7-04(a) where:

    (1) such renewal or amendment includes a modification that does not meet a locational or dimensional standard in 34 RCNY § 7-04(a) or increases the degree of non-compliance with such locational or dimensional standard; or